Covid-19 coronavirus: New case travelled to Rotorua while showing symptoms

 SEE THE HERALD'S GUIDE ON HOW TO MAKE YOUR OWN MASK

 Masks must be worn on flights leaving Auckland.
-That is only place masks are mandatory.
+That is the only place masks are mandatory.

 The rules for Aucklanders under alert level 3